danny-kevin/hello-world/README.md

 # hello-world
-i don't even know what this is
+i think i know a bit more about this thing